ahmad-alkadri/ahmad-alkadri.github.io/_posts/2019-09-07-wp-scraping-flixbus-switzerland.md

   - finally, using those coordinates, I mark their locations on an interactive map using `leaflet` package.

-# Step 1: Obtaining the Xpaths from the Flixbus Website
+# Step 1: Obtaining the Xpaths from the Flixbus' Website

-Firstly I’d like to say one thing about Flixbus website: I love it.
+Firstly I’d like to say one thing about Flixbus' website: I love it.
 It contains pretty much every information that I need about routes, bus stops, schedules, etc. It is also very consistent, with each country page containing the list of cities that they serve, and each city page containing the address(es) of the bus stops in that city.